SAP/fsm-shell/docs/validation.md

   details describing validation error.
 It is up to consuming application which additional information include in this property.

+**Important:** All schemas within fsm-shell support the following JSON Schema standards [^1]:
+- draft-06
+- draft-07

+[^1]: Currently, most of the schemas within fsm-shell support also the JSON Schema standard draft-04.
+However, future schemas may no longer support draft-04.
+Therefore, we recommend using an external JSON Schema validation library that supports the JSON Schema standards draft-06 and/or draft-07.

 ## Enabling validation

 To enable validation the consumer of fsm-shell library should call `setValidator` method on ShellSdk instance.